sunbeam-labs/sbx_template/README.md

 ### .github/

 This directory contains CI workflows for GitHub to run automatically on PRs, including tests and linting.
 If the linter raises errors, you can fix them by running `snakefmt` on any snakemake files and `black` on any python files.
+The release workflow will build and push a docker image for each environment in the extension.

 ### .tests/